rjseymour66/documentation-theme-jekyll/index.md

 ## Build the Theme

-I hope these changes stick
+I hope these changes stick!!!

 1. Download the theme